-Today in 1987, Magic Jonson created potentially his most memorable play.
-Magic made victory appear out of thin air in a critical Game 4 of the NBA Finals at the Boston Garden.
+On 6/11/87, Magic Johnson created potentially his most memorable play: Magic made victory appear out of thin air in with his Junior Hook Shot to win Game 4 of the NBA Finals at the Boston Garden.

 After the Lakers had won the first two games of the series, the Celtics responded with a clutch victory in game three, the importance of which was not lost on Larry Bird. “”This (Game 3) was the most important game of the series for us,” said Bird.
 “If we lost, it might’ve been tough to get up for Game 4.
 Now it’s going to be easy.”